albdangarcia/scheduling-algorithms/README.md

 Here are some features I'm planning to add in the future to improve the animation experience:

-- **Animation Timeline Control**: We plan to add a slider that will allow users to control the animation timeline.
-This will provide users with the ability to move forwards and backwards through the animation at their own pace.

-- **Animation Speed Control**: We're also planning to add a feature that will allow users to control the speed of the animation.
-This will give users the ability to slow down or speed up the animation as needed.
+- **Animation Controls**: I plan to add features for controlling the animation experience using the GSAP library.
+These include a slider to control the animation timeline, allowing users to move forwards and backwards at their own pace, and a speed control to adjust the animation speed, enabling users to slow down or speed up as needed.

 ## Contributing